 Through its two institutes, the German Remote Sensing Data Center (DFD) and the Remote Sensing Technology Institute (IMF), the Earth Observation Center (EOC) was and is significantly involved in almost all of ESA’s Copernicus service elements.
 EOC also contributed to the precursor and demonstration services in the context of the European Commission’s Seventh Framework Programme, supplemented by EOC participation in national research and demonstration projects relating to Copernicus.

 Of this broad range of geoinformation services, the four areas of “emergency mapping”, “civil security”, “land monitoring” and “atmosphere” are at the center of EOC interest.
 In these areas, EOC engaged / engages in the relevant consortia of the Seventh Framework Program, respectively in Horizon2020, in some cases playing a leading role.

-In the current initial phase of Copernicus core services, EOC particularly contributes to industrial consortia its expertise in the geometric processing and validation of optical data relating to the land services.
+In the current initial phase of Copernicus core services, EOC particularly contributes to industrial consortia its expertise in the geometric processing and validation of optical data relating to the land services and in mapping solar irradiance and establishing user interfaces for the planned atmosphere services.